E. B. White

 Elwyn Brooks White (July 11, 1899 – October 1, 1985) was an American writer.
-He was the author of several highly popular books for children, including Stuart Little (1945), Charlotte's Web (1952), and The Trumpet of the Swan (1970).
-In a 2012 survey of School Library Journal readers, Charlotte's Web came in first in their poll of the top one hundred children's novels.
-In addition, he was a writer and contributing editor to The New Yorker magazine, and also a co-author of the English language style guide The Elements of Style.
+He was the author of highly popular books for children: Stuart Little (1945), Charlotte's Web (1952), and The Trumpet of the Swan (1970).

+In a 2012 survey of School Library Journal readers, Charlotte's Web was ranked first in their poll of the top one hundred children's novels.
+White also was a contributing editor and writer The New Yorker magazine and co-author of The Elements of Style, an English language style guide.
+Kurt Vonnegut called White "one of the most admirable prose stylists our country has so far produced."